telerik/maui-docs/controls/datagrid/columns/width.md

 ## Example

-To this example, we are going to use the following business object:
+In this example, we are going to use the following business object:

 <snippet id='datagrid-commands-editing-businessobject'/>